 Do they work full-time or part-time?

 Many tourism jobs have flexible schedules, and are a good choice for people who attend school or are caregivers for their family.
-In fact, approximately 40% of workers in the tourism sector work part-time; many work only during the tourism season in their area.
+Approximately 37% of workers in the tourism sector work part-time; a third of these only during the tourism season in their area.